 Check out this great example from the Tony Robbins website:

-Blog post reviews
+Blog post testimonial examples

-This way, you can target their customers and get linked to their website, which is great for SEO purposes.
+This way, you can target their future customers and get linked to their website, which is great for SEO purposes.

-Documentary series testimonials
+Documentary series testimonial example

 Most testimonials provide readers a high-level overview of the clients, consumers, and outcomes they’ve seen.